Observable Gravitational Wave Strain at Second Order

 Primordial fluctuations are the seeds of Cosmic Microwave Background (CMB) anisotropies and large-scale structures in the Universe \cite{Planck:2018vyg}.
 The same fluctuations induce GWs at second order, which predict a scale-invariant spectrum $\Omega_\mathrm{GW}\sim10^{-24}$ on large scales \cite{Baumann:2007zm}.
 It could become significant on smaller scales, usually related to the primordial black hole scenario \cite{Saito:2008jc,Cai:2018dig,Byrnes:2018txb,Chen:2019xse,Ren:2023yec,Dandoy:2023jot,LISACosmologyWorkingGroup:2023njw,Ozsoy:2023ryl,Domenech:2024rks,Iovino:2024tyg,Luo:2025ewp,Iovino:2025cdy} and serve as a probe of the Universe's unexplored expansion history \cite{Cai:2019cdl,Domenech:2020kqm,Domenech:2020ssp,Domenech:2020ers,Liu:2023pau}.
 Yet, there are lingering gauge ambiguities in theoretical predictions for induced GWs even today \cite{Bruni:1996im,Hwang:2017oxa}.

 In linearized gravity, GWs are associated with Transverse and Traceless (TT) fluctuations of the spatial metric \cite{Maggiore:2007ulw}, commonly called tensor fluctuations.
 While tensor fluctuations are gauge invariant at linear order, they stop being so at second order in cosmological perturbation theory \cite{Bruni:1996im,Matarrese:1996pp,Matarrese:1997ay}, leading to notorious gauge issues in induced GWs \cite{Hwang:2017oxa,Tomikawa:2019tvi,Gong:2019mui}.
-Solving this matter is of vital importance for reliable theoretical predictions and is also of general fundamental interest in GW physics.
+Solving this matter is vital for reliable theoretical predictions and of general fundamental interest in GW physics.

 Previous studies found that the predicted induced GW spectrum is identical in the Newton, synchronous, and flat gauges but not in, e.g., the comoving gauge \cite{DeLuca:2019ufz,Inomata:2019yww,Yuan:2019fwv,Chang:2020iji,Domenech:2020xin,Ota:2021fdv,Yuan:2024qfz} (although dissipative effects alleviate the issue \cite{Domenech:2025bvr}).
-Ref.~\cite{Domenech:2020xin} used the Newton gauge as a benchmark to classify an approximate gauge independence.
+Note that the problem is not the absence of a gauge invariant formulation, see e.g. Ref.~\cite{Domenech:2017ems}, but the lack of an explicit observable.
+Indeed, by means of second-order gauge transformations, Ref.~\cite{Domenech:2020xin} used the Newton gauge as a benchmark to classify an approximate gauge independence.
 Such a choice is based on the expectation that the Newton gauge, which recovers Newtonian physics deep inside the Hubble radius, is suitable to describe observations (see also Refs.~\cite{Matarrese:1996pp,Matarrese:1997ay}).
 Here we provide proof.

 Existing proposals to remedy the gauge issue are based on extrapolations of results from flat spacetime.
 For instance, Ref.~\cite{DeLuca:2019ufz} argues that the synchronous gauge is the closest to the TT gauge.
 Ref.~\cite{Yuan:2025seu} proposes to drop terms that do not behave as expected from propagating radiation based on the Sommerfeld boundary condition.
 Although these ideas provide some insight, it is unclear whether they also apply to cosmological spacetimes without explicit calculation of the measured strain.